domain-centric/documentation_builder/doc/wiki/02-Markdown-Template-Files.md

 <a id='readme-template-file'></a>
 ### README template file
-README.md files are .....TODO explain what a README file is and what it should contain.
+A README.md file is tippacally the first item a visitor will see when visiting your package on https://pub.dev or visiting your code on https://github.com.

+A README.md file typically include information on:
+- What the project does
+- Why the project is useful
+- How to use it
+- other relevant high level information

 A README.mdt is a [MarkdownTemplate] that is used by the [DocumentationBuilder] to create or override the README.md file in the root of your dart project.

 <a id='changelog-template-file'></a>
 ### CHANGELOG template file
-CHANGELOG.mdt files are .....TODO explain what a CHANGELOG file is and what it should contain.
+A CHANGELOG.md is a log or record of all notable changes made to a project.
+To support tools that parse CHANGELOG.md, use the following format:
+- Each version has its own section with a heading.
+- The version headings are either a chapter (#) or a paragraph (##).
+- The version heading text contains a package version number, optionally prefixed with “v”.

 A CHANGELOG.mdt is a [MarkdownTemplate] that is used by the [DocumentationBuilder] to create or override the CHANGELOG.md file in the root of your dart project.

 A CHANGELOG.mdt can use the [TODO CHANGELOG_TAG] which will generate the versions assuming you are using GitHub and mark very version as a milestone

 <a id='wiki-template-files'></a>